keyboardr/MapSL/docs/keys.md

 - For services whose lifetime should follow an AndroidX `LifecycleOwner`: **`LifecycleKey`**.

-By understanding these distinctions and how to use each key type's `put` and `get` methods, you can effectively manage dependencies with MapSL's core modules.
-Remember to add the necessary module dependencies (`core`, `scoped`, and `lifecycle` if needed) to your project.
+By understanding these distinctions and how to use each key type's `put` and `get` methods, you can effectively manage dependencies with the `core` and `lifecycle` modules.